Fireside

 claimed the church to be God's own authority concerning such

-qualification.
-And since the church was God's authority on earth and
+qualifications.
+And since the church claimed God's authority on earth

-the pope was the head of the Roman church, he was to be considered
+and as the Pope was the central authority of the Roman church,

 blameless or infallible as